Myriad Genetics Applauds New Guidelines Recommending Screening for Chromosomal Abnormalities

 - Myriad Genetics continues to advance non-invasive prenatal screening with Prequel® and the forthcoming FirstGene™ test using AMPLIFY™ technology

-/EIN News/ -- SALT LAKE CITY, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., (NASDAQ: MYGN), a leader in genetic testing and precision medicine, today announced its support for a recent guideline update by the American College of Medical Genetics and Genomics (ACMG), reaffirming the clinical value of non-invasive prenatal screening (NIPS) for a range of chromosomal abnormalities.
+SALT LAKE CITY, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., MYGN, a leader in genetic testing and precision medicine, today announced its support for a recent guideline update by the American College of Medical Genetics and Genomics (ACMG), reaffirming the clinical value of non-invasive prenatal screening (NIPS) for a range of chromosomal abnormalities.
 Myriad is dedicated to advancing NIPS with best-in-class technology and important product launches.

 ACMG continues to recommend offering screening for common trisomies (on chromosomes 13, 18, and 21) in all pregnancies, and newly updated guidance now provides a strong recommendation for offering screening for sex-chromosome aneuploidies (SCAs) and conditional support for offering screening for 22q microdeletion syndrome.